nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Example of failed execution of `linkedin` command due to use of `INDEX` that does not have LinkedIn account associated with it:**

 1. Enter the command `linkedin 2`
-2. This is the result of the failed `linkedin` command [It is assumed there are more than one applicant in JABPro, with no username linked to the second applicant]:
+2. This is the result of the failed `linkedin` command [It is assumed there are more than one applicants in JABPro, with no username linked to the second applicant]:

 ![LinkedInFailure](images/linkedinfail.png)